keesvv/silentroomcontroller/README.md

 SilentRoomController
 ========================
-💡 Control your Philips Hue lights with a command-line interface.
+💡 Control your Philips Hue lights using a command-line interface.

 **What’s in the box?**